poteminr/instruct-ner/instruction_ner/error_analysis/README.md

 # Error analysis for `instruct-ner`
-You can view three types of model errors.:
+You can view three types of model errors:
 1. **Mistaken recognition** - one type of entity is recognized as another
 2. **Entity is not recognized**
 3. **Overpredictiton**